 2. Jinfiniti

-- Cost: $598
+- Cost: $248-$1,198

-- Number of aging biomarkers tracked: 13
+- Number of aging biomarkers tracked: 17-23

 - Sample/test type: Home blood collection test kit

-- Privacy and data security: https://www.jinfiniti.com/documents/PP/
+- Privacy and data security: https://www.jinfiniti.com/privacy-policy/

 Other interesting biomarkers they test for include senescence-associated β-galactosidase (SA-β-gal)—an enzyme that catalyzes certain sugars only in senescent cells.
 SA-β-gal can thus serve as a biomarker for these types of “zombie” cells—and reactive oxygen metabolites (ROM) which are basically the damaging “oxidants” that “antioxidants” remove.
-They also plan to add new biomarkers specifically for aging and longevity including measures for AMPK, SIRT1, and mTOR.

 3. Lab Test Analyzer by SelfDecode

-- Number of aging biomarkers tracked: 800+
+- Number of aging biomarkers tracked: 500+

-- Sample/test type: Any other third party test
+- Sample/test type: Any other third-party test

-- Privacy and data security: https://www.labtestanalyzer.com/privacy
+- Privacy and data security: https://selfdecode.com/en/privacy-policy/

 We’ve covered biohacker-founded SelfDecode’s offerings before, specifically their DNA genotyping test aimed at spanners and their 3rd party genetic analysis service as well.